TL;DR

 This removes guesswork and speeds up decision-making.

-For example, take a look at a modal window by Webflow.
+For example, take a look at this modal example from Webflow:

 4. Easy ways to dismiss

-Nothing is worse than feeling trapped in a modal.
-Users should always have an easy way to exit.
-Best practices include:
+Nothing is worse than feeling trapped in a modal dialog.
+Users should always have a clear way to exit.
+UX best practices include:

-- A clear close button (not hidden in a corner)
+- A visible close button (not hidden in the corner)

-- Allowing Escape key to dismiss the modal
+- Escape key to close the modal window

-- Clicking outside the modal to close (unless the action is critical)
+- Clicking outside the modal dialog (if the action isn’t critical)

 5. Mobile-friendly design